metadata-research/data-sharing-directory/README.md

    YAML is a data serialization language.
 If you are unfamiliar with YAML syntax, refer to the files in the _templates directory official YAML sample file.

-   Use the following format to create the code for your new entry
+   Use the following format to create the code for your new entry:

 ~~~
 ---